-In connection with certain sales of the common units hereunder, a prospectus supplement may accompany this prospectus.
+In connection with certain sales of the senior subordinated series C units or our common units hereunder, a prospectus supplement may accompany this prospectus.
 You should read this prospectus and any prospectus supplement carefully before you invest in our common units.